Is Epoxy Resin Food Safe? Rules & Best Practices

 These sealants form a protective finish between food and the resin with a glossy and hard surface.

-Most food-safe topcoats can be used on epoxy Res-iT resins, but it is always a good idea to test a small area on resin first to determine adhesion.
+Most food-safe topcoats can be used over Res-iT epoxy resins, but it's always a good idea to test a small area first to ensure proper adhesion.

 Heat and Alcohol Resistance: Get Familiar With the Limitations.